KubanychAsanov/back-end/README.md

 # this command will clone this project
 ```

-To run this project, run:
+To run this project you have to install all dependencies, run:

 ```bash
 npm install